-2.5.01 Your robot will be placed on a black surface in front of a ramp.
-In front of your robot will be white line that goes around a corner and up the ramp.
+2.5.01 Your robot will be placed on a black surface.
+In front of your robot will be a white line that forms an arc.
 Your task is to measure the length of the line in centimeters.

 - 2.5.02 The field will be a black painted surface with a white line made of tape on it.
-The maximum length of the line is 4m. - 2.5.03 When the game begins, your robot must advance to the white line, and begin measuring. - 2.5.05 When your robot reaches the end of the line, it must clearly display the length of the line in centimeters on the EV3/NXT 's display panel.
+The maximum length of the line is 4m. - 2.5.03 When the game begins, your robot must advance to the white line, and begin measuring. - 2.5.04 When your robot reaches the end of the line, it must clearly display the length of the line in centimeters on the EV3/NXT 's display panel.

-- 2.5.06 The accuracy of your measurement will be important; your measurement may include decimal places. - 2.5.07 The maximum time allowed for this challenge is 2 minutes.
-If your robot does not complete the measurement of the line in that time, you will forfeit the round. - 2.5.08 A team can play this game a maximum of 2 times during the Competition.
-Each round will have a line of a different length. - 2.5.09 The winner of this challenge will be the robot that most accurately measures the lines (percent error will be used).
+- 2.5.05 The accuracy of your measurement will be important; your measurement may include decimal places. - 2.5.06 The maximum time allowed for this challenge is 2 minutes.
+If your robot does not complete the measurement of the line in that time, you will forfeit the round. - 2.5.07 A team can play this game a maximum of 2 times during the Competition.
+Each round will have a line of a different length. - 2.5.08 The winner of this challenge will be the robot that most accurately measures the lines (percent error will be used).
 In the event of a tie, the robot that takes the measurements the fastest wins.

-2.6 Challenge #3 - Breaker Room
+2.6 Challenge #3 - Maintenance Route